 Unrecorded revenue is revenue that an entity has earned in an accounting period, but which it does not record in that period.
 The business typically records the revenue in a later accounting period, which is a violation of the matching principle, where revenues and related expenses are supposed to be recognized in the same accounting period.

 An example of unrecorded revenue is when an employee who is engaged in consulting services neglects to complete her timesheet at the end of the month, so that the accounting staff does not record her billable hours in that month.
-Instead, she records the information after the reporting period has closed, so that the revenue must instead be recognized in the next reporting period.
+Instead, she records the information after the accounting period has closed, so that the revenue must instead be recognized in the next period.